Mauricio Dubon Player Props: Astros vs. Guardians

 Mauricio Dubon At The Plate

-- Dubon has 18 doubles, two triples, five home runs and 11 walks while hitting .263.
+- Dubon has 18 doubles, two triples, five home runs and 11 walks while batting .263.

-- Dubon has reached base via a hit in 61 games this year (of 87 played), and had multiple hits in 23 of those games.
+- Dubon has picked up a hit in 70.1% of his 87 games this season, with more than one hit in 26.4% of them.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.